 The Board of Governors has approved the use of social media for The Florida Bar and Florida Bar Sections/Divisions (also referred to in this policy as “Florida Bar entities”) subject to compliance with this policy.

 When a Florida Bar program (e.g., Leadership Academy, Practice Resource Institute) or Section/Division determines it has a business need for use of social media, or for use of additional social media platforms, notification will be submitted to the communications director of The Florida Bar or his/her designee who will:

 - Provide the current Florida Bar social media policy, guidelines for setting up new social media accounts, guidelines for handling negative comments, guidelines for users/participants and other guidelines and information as needed;

-- Maintain a current list of all employee administrators, Bar member administrators, user IDs and passwords;
+- Maintain a current list of all employee administrators, Bar member administrators, user IDs and passwords; and

 - Provide ongoing counsel for use of social media and generally oversee Bar entities’ use of social media.

 Committees may only use social media after a proposal is submitted to and approved by The Florida Bar’s Communications Director.
 The Communications Director may consult with the BOG Communications Committee and its technology consultant before approval.
 If approved, the notification requirements listed above must be followed.

 All use of social networking sites by Florida Bar entities should be consistent with applicable state, federal, and local laws and regulations, and policies, including public records obligations.

 The activities of The Florida Bar are defined by the Rules Regulating The Florida Bar, and those rules apply to social networking activity, as well as a variety of other activities.